Controlling sickness in advanced cancer

 Instead of an operation, doctors can use a drug called octreotide to help control the symptoms of a blocked bowel.
 Octreotide reduces the amount of fluid that builds up in your stomach and digestive system and helps to stop you feeling and being sick.
 Unfortunately octreotide can't control the symptoms of a blocked bowel for more than a few weeks.
 But it can help to make you a lot more comfortable during that time.

 Constipation can make you feel very sick.
 It is a good idea to talk this over in detail with a doctor or specialist nurse.
 Don't be embarrassed to ask for help with constipation.
 The longer you leave it the more problems it can cause.
 You can ease the problem by eating a lot of fibre in your diet and drinking plenty of fluids, but you may also need to take a laxative.
 Your doctor can prescribe one.
 Ginger is a good natural remedy for sickness caused by constipation.
 If you like the taste, try eating stem ginger or crystallised ginger.
 Or sip ginger beer or ginger ale slowly.

 Many hospital and community nurses can help with constipation, and you can ask them for advice about preventing or relieving it.
 There are books and booklets about preventing constipation, some of which are free.
 Look at the coping with cancer reading list page for more details.
-There is a separate section about constipation which has detailed information.

 It is important to remember that if you have constipation with severe abdominal cramping pain and vomiting, don't take laxatives.
 Contact your doctor or specialist nurse as soon as possible, as your bowel may be blocked.